-A pension transfer from a defined benefit (salary-related) pension scheme means giving up your benefits in the scheme in return for a cash value, which could then be invested in another pension scheme.
+A pension transfer from a defined benefit pension scheme means giving up your benefits in the scheme in return for cash.
+This cash could then be invested in another pension scheme.

-In most cases you are likely to be worse off if you transfer out of a defined benefit scheme, even if your employer gives you an incentive to leave.
-The cash value may be less than the value of the defined benefit payments to you and your eventual pension payments will depend on the performance of the new scheme, with the risk that the scheme does not deliver the returns that you expect.
+Even if your employer gives you an incentive to leave, the cash value may be less than the value of the defined benefit payments to you and your eventual pension.

-However, for some DB scheme members, transferring may be the correct thing to do and consumers should not assume they have received poor advice.
+However, for some DB scheme members, transferring may be the correct thing to do.

 For example, there are risks to staying too – the employer could go bust and not be able to pay the pension promised.
-While the Pension Protection Fund may provide you with compensation in these circumstances, the benefits are likely to be less than you would have otherwise received.
+While the Pension Protection Fund may compensate you in these circumstances, the benefits are likely to be less than you would have otherwise received.

-If the value of your pension assets in a defined benefit scheme is more than £30,000, Government rules require your pension provider to ensure that you have taken regulated financial advice before allowing the transfer to proceed.
+If your pension assets in a DB scheme are worth more than £30,000, Government rules require your pension provider to ensure that you have taken regulated financial advice before allowing the transfer to proceed.

 Transferring your defined contribution pension

-With a defined contribution pension you build up a fund that you can access after the age of 55 and use however you want, subject to what your scheme permits.
-A defined contribution pension may be either in an occupational pension scheme or a personal pension scheme.
+A defined contribution pension means you build up a fund that you can access after the age of 55 and use however you want (depending on what your scheme permits).
+A defined contribution pension may be either in an occupational (work) pension scheme or a personal pension scheme.

 Potential benefits of pension switching

-- moving to a scheme that permits more flexible access
+- Moving to a scheme that allows more flexible access.

-- stopping ‘trail commission’, which is an annual payment to the financial adviser who set up your pension and which could eat into your pension savings (switching provider should now cut the trail commission link)
+- Stopping ‘trail commission’, which is an annual payment to the financial adviser who set up your pension and which could eat into your pension savings (switching providers should cut the trail commission).

 Potential risks of pension switching

-- If the new scheme has higher costs but does not offer more benefits than your existing scheme, the transfer may not be in your interest
+- A new scheme may have higher costs but no more benefits than your existing scheme.

-- Some pensions apply a penalty when you transfer out, which can eat into any cost savings
+- Some pensions apply a penalty when you transfer, which can eat into any cost savings.

-- It might also be possible, and more cost-effective, to transfer all your pensions into one of your existing pensions rather than a new one
+- It may be possible, and more cost-effective, to transfer all your pensions into one of your existing pensions rather set up a new one.

 - Some pension providers offer bonuses or reduced charges if you stay with them a long time.
 If you leave, you will miss out on these bonuses.